 Iván Zsolt Nagy

-Iván Zsolt Nagy was selected for the 2021 European Press Prize shortlist with ‘When Trianon hurts differently.’
+Iván Zsolt Nagy has won the 2021 European Press Prize Opinion Award with ‘When Trianon hurts differently.’

 Born in 1968 and growing up as a Hungarian in Ceausescu’s Romania Iván Zsolt Nagy experienced at a young age what the total lack of democracy, disregard for the rights of minorities, xenophobia and oppression mean, which has a decisive influence on the principles along which he thinks and works.

 After graduating in Timisoara with an engineering degree (and witnessing the outbreak of the revolution that led to the fall of the dictatorship as a university student in December 1989), Iván moved in 1992 to Hungary, where he studied journalism and then began his career as a foreign policy journalist at Magyar Nemzet daily.
 When the newspaper became one of the mouthpieces of power, he continued his work for the then-liberal Magyar Hírlap, where he headed first the foreign policy and then the op-ed column.